julianneh13/chicago_crime_analysis/README.md

 Project Overview
 -------
-**Project Purpose:** Provide exploratory data analysis on the levels of crime recorded in Chicago, IL.
+**Project Purpose:** Provide exploratory data analysis on the levels of crime recorded in Chicago, IL. <br />
-**Research Questions:**
+**Research Questions:** <br />
-What is the most common crime?
+What is the most common crime?<br />
-Has crime increased over the years?
+Has crime increased over the years?<br />
-Are certain areas more 'dangerous' than others?
+Are certain areas more 'dangerous' than others?<br />
-Is it possible to predict the crime levels of future years?
+Is it possible to predict the crime levels of future years?<br />

 Data Source
 -------